danielbodnar/awesome-stars/README.md

 - [pashpashpash/vault-ai](https://github.com/pashpashpash/vault-ai) - OP Vault ChatGPT: Give ChatGPT long-term memory using the OP Stack (OpenAI + Pinecone Vector Database).
 Upload your own custom knowledge base files (PDF, txt, epub, etc) using a simple React frontend.
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
-- [Lightning-AI/pytorch-lightning](https://github.com/Lightning-AI/pytorch-lightning) - Deep learning framework to train, finetune and deploy AI models
+- [Lightning-AI/pytorch-lightning](https://github.com/Lightning-AI/pytorch-lightning) - Pretrain, finetune and deploy AI models on multiple GPUs, TPUs with zero code changes.
 - [AMAI-GmbH/AI-Expert-Roadmap](https://github.com/AMAI-GmbH/AI-Expert-Roadmap) - Roadmap to becoming an Artificial Intelligence Expert in 2022
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The s